 - When all the seitan is cooked, add the mushrooms to the pot.
 If the pot is dry, you can add more oil.
 Let the mushrooms cook until they brown, about 6 minutes.
 Add the onion, garlic, and carrots to the pot.
 Cook until they start to soften, about 4 minutes.
 Add the potatoes to the pot.

-- Return the seitan chunks (if you haven’t eaten them all) to the pot and mix them in with the vegetables.
-Clearing a spot in the liquid, mix in 3 Tbs. of flour.
+- Return the seitan chunks to the pot and mix them in with the vegetables.
+Clearing a spot in the liquid, mix in 3 tablespoons of flour.
 This will thicken the sauce.
 Add the Worcestershire sauce and mustard and mix well.
 Let cook until the sauce thickens, about 5 minutes.
 Add salt and pepper to taste.
 Serve in a bowl garnished with fresh parsley.

 To make gluten-free pot roast: substitute tofu or Beyond Meat for the seitan.
 Make sure to use gluten-free flour and gluten-free Worcestershire sauce.